 MEDICAL FRENCH COURSE ONLINE

-Take an online medical French course to speak confidently with your French-speaking patients
+Take an online medical French course to speak confidently with your French-speaking patients and colleagues

 Doctors performing surgery in an operating room